 - Lifestyle.
 If you don’t have a lot of free time, choose a smaller dog that requires less exercise per day than some of the larger breeds that may need to run or walk at least 30 minutes a day.

 - Experience.
-If you’re a first-time dog owner, you should consider one that has less temperamental or willful natures, such as Goldens, Labs or Pugs.
+If you’re a first-time dog parent, you should consider one that has less temperamental or willful natures, such as Goldens, Labs or Pugs.

 High quality dog shelters, rescues and dog breed professionals can help you understand more about dogs they have in their care and help you find a dog that will be right for you.
 Researching various breeds online to learn about their characteristics, behavior and care needs, is a good idea to start.
 Having this perspective will help you select a breed that fits well into your home and lifestyle.